OscBacon/DishDashDine/phase1/README.txt

     it allows us to parse and write to / read from .json files, which is necessary for our program.
 Thanks!

+Notes:

+    A dish may be cancelled only before some cook confirms it.
+Once confirmed by a cook, the server can at most remove the dish, but the ingredients that were to be used for the dish are not recovered - they're considered gone.

 Input format to events.txt:

     *** Please note: We have a class called Actions that writes to events.txt the input you wish to simulate with a